skip to main content

 • Any procedure that places a catheter inside a blood vessel carries certain risks.
 These risks include damage to the blood vessel, bruising or bleeding at the puncture site, and infection.
 The doctor will take precautions to mitigate these risks.

-• There is a risk that the microspheres may lodge in the wrong place, putting the patient at risk for an ulcer in the stomach or duodenum.
-This happens in approximately two percent of patients.
+• There is a small risk that the microspheres may lodge in the wrong place, which may result in an ulcer in the stomach or duodenum.

-• There is a risk of infection after radioembolization, even if an antibiotic has been given.
+• There is a risk of infection after radioembolization, even if an antibiotic has been given, particularly in patients who have had stents placed in their bile ducts.

 What are the limitations of Radioembolization?